ezra-ramatong/dots/README.md

 Preamble:

-This is mostly a note to self to remember most things I need to do to have a usable system/dev environment should I need to machine hop.
+This is mostly a note to self to remember the things I need to do to have a usable system/dev environment should I need to machine hop.

 ## Essentials